KIRAO is an independent fund management company that is accredited by the AMF.

 He joined Kirao as an equity analyst in 2017 to cover this sector.

-Bastien Grosheny graduated from NEOMA Business School (Reims).
+Bastien Grosheny graduated from NEOMA Business School (Reims) and passed the CFA level three.
 After an internship as an equity analyst at Société Générale Private Banking, he joined the Small & Midcaps research team at Kepler Cheuvreux.

 He joined Kirao in 2018 as a financial analyst in charge of European Small & Midcaps.